dynamasoft/5day_ai_gen/readme.md

-# 5-Day Generative AI Course Workspace
+# 5-Day Generative AI Intensive Course with Google

-This repository contains resources, notebooks, and scripts for the Kaggle 5-day Generative AI course.
-The course explores various techniques and tools for working with Large Language Models (LLMs), including evaluation, document Q&A, and building agents.
+This repository contains resources, notebooks, and scripts for the 5-Day Generative AI Intensive Course with Google.
+The course explores cutting-edge techniques and tools for working with Large Language Models (LLMs), including evaluation, document Q&A, and building agents.
+Each day focuses on a specific aspect of generative AI, providing hands-on experience and practical insights.

 ## Directory Structure